-- Project scope is well defined and includes total cost estimate and requested CVTA regional funding amount. - Project estimate and schedule is reasonable as determined by a third-party review. - Submission includes supplemental data and studies, if available and the agency who will administer the project (locality/agency or VDOT). - For study requests, the regional nature and appropriateness to fund with CVTA regional funds will be considered along with efforts to fund through other study funding programs. - Projects are not required to be in the Long-Range Transportation Plan (LRTP).
+- Project scope is well defined and includes total cost estimate and requested CVTA regional funding amount. - Project estimate and schedule is reasonable as determined by a third-party review.
+Applicant estimate is submitted using VDOT CEWB.
+Applicants' estimates and the third-party estimates are reviewed by TAC with TAC making a final recommendation to the full authority. - Submission includes supplemental data and studies, if available and the agency who will administer the project (locality/agency or VDOT). - For study requests, the regional nature and appropriateness to fund with CVTA regional funds will be considered along with efforts to fund through other study funding programs. - Projects are not required to be in the Long-Range Transportation Plan (LRTP).
 The LRTP will be amended to include projects selected for regional funding that are not currently in the plan.